 - Are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 At Longney Church of England Primary Academy, we believe that all children should be able to confidently communicate their knowledge, ideas, and emotions through their writing.
 We want our children to acquire a wide vocabulary, a good understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 We want our children to write clearly, accurately, and coherently, adapting their language and style in and for a range of contexts, purposes, and audiences.
-We believe that all our children should be encouraged to take pride in their presentation of their writing, in part by developing a good, joined, handwriting style by the time they move to secondary school.
+We believe that all our children should be encouraged to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style by the time they move to secondary school.
 We believe that all good writers refine and edit their writing over time, so we want children to develop independence in being able to identify their own areas of improvement in all pieces of writing, editing their work effectively during and after the writing process.
 We do not put ceilings on what children can achieve in writing and we do not hold pre-conceptions about any children’s ability to make progress.
 We understand the importance of parents and carers in supporting their children to develop both grammar, spelling and composition skills, and so we want to encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school.
-We believe that speaking and listening skills underpins the writing process and children need to be actively developing these skills through all subjects; to write coherently children, need to speak in complete sentences.
+We believe that speaking and listening skills underpin the writing process and children need to be actively developing these skills through all subjects; in order to write coherently, children need to speak in complete sentences.

 Whole School Approach: